Shopify 3D model AR product visualization on a smartphone with holographic product display

 Get Your Products in 3D Today

-Adding a Shopify 3D model to your product pages is now a two-step process: generate a GLB file from a product photo, then upload it through the standard media interface.
+Knowing how to add a 3D model to Shopify is now a two-step process: generate a GLB file from a product photo, then upload it through the standard media interface.
 The technical complexity has shifted from months of 3D modeling work to a few minutes of AI inference, base mesh in ~90 seconds with texturing on top.
 Shopify handles the rest, from viewer rendering to device-specific AR file serving, automatically.

 The conversion data supports acting quickly.
 Stores that have deployed 3D product media report measurable lifts in time-on-page, add-to-cart rate, and return reduction.
 The competitive window for early adopters in most product categories is still open, but it will not stay that way.